 ALAN R. HELDON, Retired, Biochemist

-Education: BSc Chemistry, University of the Sciences, Philadelphia, 1970
+Education: BSc Chemistry, 1970, University of the Sciences, Philadelphia

 ACS Membership: 1970; Philadelphia Section: 1970

-ACS Participation: Secretary, Philadelphia Section, 2008 to present; Chair, Philadelphia Section Gov. Affairs Committee, 2004 to present; Chair, Philadelphia Section Member Affairs and Public Relations Committees, 2014 to present; Chair, ACS PA Gov. and Legis.
+ACS Participation: Secretary, Philadelphia Section, 2008 to present; Chair, Philadelphia Section Government Affairs Committee, 2004 to present; Chair, Philadelphia Section Member Affairs Committee, 2014 to present; Chair.
+Philadelphia Section Public Relations Committee, 2014 to present; Chair, ACS Pa.
+Government and Legis.
 Affairs Committee, 2005 to present

-Statement: Serving over nine years as Secretary of the Philadelphia Section I know that many of the challenges facing our Section and its members reflect challenges facing our Society as a whole.
+Statement: With over ten years as Secretary of the Philadelphia Section I recognize that many of the challenges facing our Section and its members reflect challenges facing our Society as a whole.

-The understanding of chemistry is increasing at a rate scarcely imaginable half a century ago.
-That miracle is not reflected in chemistry the occupation, where little has improved in half a century.
+Our understanding of chemistry is increasing at a rate scarcely imaginable half a century ago.
+That miracle is not reflected in chemistry the job, where little has improved in half a century.

-Challenges I believe are important to our future include:
+Challenges that I believe are important to our future include: